mimicry-tech/mimicry/README.md

 $ mix phx.serve
 ```

+Some ways to customizing your `iex` experience are included in this mode.

 ## Logo

 The logo was designed by the most excellent [Agatha Schnips](https://www.agathaschnips.com).
 It's released under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 You may use, change and alter it, as long as you attribute the original author and indicate changes made.

+## List of planned capabilities

+- [ ] Coverage of _most_ of the OpenAPIv3 specification, offering opinionated servers
+- [ ] Allow for creating simple GraphQL endpoints based on the schemata provided
+- [ ] Simple installation/running via docker container